giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 By ==**performing the [[The steps of Three-Way Handshake|three-way handshake]] with each target port in turn**==.
 Nmap tries to connect to each specified TCP port, and determines whether the service is open by the response it receives.

 For example, if a port is closed, [RFC 793](https://tools.ietf.org/html/rfc793) states that:
 >"...
 If the connection does not exist (CLOSED)  -> then a reset is sent in response to any incoming segment except another reset.
 >In particular, SYN addressed to a non-existent connection are rejected by this means."

+In other words
+We send a TCP request with SYN flag to a specified port, That port will either reply a RST flag or SYN/ACK flag or no reply at all.

+RST flag for a port closed.
+SYN/ACK for a port that's open.
+No reply for when port is behind firewall

 In other words,
 if Nmap sends a TCP request with _SYN_ flag to a **_closed_** port,